AxelCurso/AdventOfCode/2021/Readme.md

 :zzz: 25 -

 ## Notes
-- Day 06 : A formula can be found, for sure (don't have the time atm to find it)
+- Day 06 : A formula can be found, for sure (don't have the time atm to find it)! *No need after all*